joshtopher/PiM/README.md

 To add PiM to your discord server, use this URL.
 PiM needs administrator privileges for full functionality.

 URL: https://discord.com/oauth2/authorize?client_id=1215686228331073587&permissions=8&scope=bot

 # Goals
-1) To assess the difference in python programming, programming practices, and programming readability with my current self and myself and myself before taking any higher level computer science classes('pybot').
+1) To assess the difference in python programming, practices, readability, and knowledge with my current self and myself and myself before taking any higher level computer science classes('pybot').
 2) To create a practical tool that I am able to use for myself and share with others.
 3) To become more familiar with sentiment analysis tools used in a course I am currently taking: 'Text Mining for AI' at Vrije Universiteit Amsterdam.